A young woman has treatment-resistant PTSD, which may be why her PTSD symptoms won't improve.

 How Charlie Health can help with treatment-resistant PTSD

 If you’re grappling with post-traumatic stress disorder and not finding symptom relief, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people dealing with complex mental health conditions, including treatment-resistant PTSD.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for teens and adults dealing with serious mental health conditions, including treatment-resistant PTSD.
 Our expert clinicians incorporate a variety of evidence-based, trauma-informed therapies into individual counseling, family therapy, and group sessions.
 Fill out the form below or give us a call to start healing today.

 Charlie Health shield logo